mhr1235/to_protect_and_server/README.md

 System:
 “To Protect and Server” is free and open source software that can be used on your site to “protect” your content.

-To_Protect_and_Server is currently in beta development and is coded as a standalone website with all of it’s necessary assets and dependencies packaged together.
+To_Protect_and_Server is currently in beta development and presently coded as a standalone website with all of it’s necessary assets and dependencies packaged together.
 To implement it on your site, you can clone and download the repository and make sure that the included index.html file is the first site loaded.
 You can edit line 112 of the ‘image_array.js’ file to point to your website instead of the VR scenes on successfully passing the captcha.

 <img src="images/readme.png">